Tips for Starting a Birth Center

 6. Build Relationships with Healthcare Providers

-Although birth centers cater to low-risk pregnancies, it’s important to have strong relationships with nearby hospitals and healthcare providers in case of emergency transfers or higher-risk pregnancies.
-Establishing these relationships early will ensure that you can provide your clients with comprehensive and coordinated care.
+When starting a birth center, even though you’ll primarily cater to low-risk pregnancies, it’s incredibly important to build strong relationships with nearby hospitals and other healthcare providers.
+This is crucial in case you need to transfer a client urgently or if a pregnancy becomes higher-risk.
+Establishing these connections early on will ensure that you can always provide your clients with truly comprehensive and coordinated care, no matter what arises.

 To build these partnerships: